mahadipepetak/jqFormValidator/README.md

 - i tried to make it as general as i can, but i'm well aware that it still has a lot more to do to make it work as a good plugin.
 - i only update the code if my project requires me to make it better.
 - so the plugin will be beta until God knows when, hahaha.
-- im so honored if u guys like it & want to make any changes to the code. oh, & do me a favor of tagging me or whats not, so that i can learn from u guys :')
+- im so honored if u guys like it & want to make any changes to the code. oh, & do me a favor by tagging me or whats not, so that i can learn from u guys :')
 - looking forward to your guidance (me bowing sincerely..)

 # Shout out